 The Bottom Line

-- At malCure Security, we develop software tools that are used by end-users and agencies alike.
+- At Malcure Web Security, we develop software tools that are used by end-users and agencies alike.
 These software tools deliver security and detection based on the latest and regularly updated malware signatures (even as they continually evolve) and heuristics — a hybrid approach for high-precision detection without raising false-flags.

 - Not all malware incidents are alike.
-They range from a database infection to file infection or OS level breach or a mix of any of these.
+They range from a database infection to file infection or OS level breach or a mix of any of these (for instance a hybrid file + database malware infection).
 When you hire professionals, you know this is the best use of your money for this purpose.

 Once Kathy realized what was happening, she filed a malware clean up ticket with our service desk.